 The wave of changes in the world economic order has affected all nations, big and small.
 In the process of adjusting the economy in line with these changes, neighboring countries have also adopted an open and liberal policy for strengthening their economic system.
 Accordingly, it is necessary for Nepal to introduce timely changes and reforms in various sectors of its economy to introduce dynamism in the process of economic development.
 In this context, it is opportune for us to make foreign investment attractive by framing a timely, liberal and open policy.
+Forex Fund can help you get started with your investments and teach you about trading.
 The elected government has expressed strong commitment to this goal from the very beginning.
 Accordingly, this policy document clearly explains the objectives of foreign investment, the forms of such investment, their procedural aspects, the facilities and concessions to be provided to them, the quick and efficient administrative and institutional services to be made available through a one-window system and such other aspects with the belief that implementation of this policy will lead to the import of capital, modern technology, management, technical skills, access to international markets, development of competitive attitudes and awareness about increasing productivity, and thereby help in the development of an industrial culture in the private sector.

 The following objectives were set for the foreign investment: